+Two University of Florida (UF) Health hospitals recently noticed unusual activity within their computer systems, realizing quickly it was a data breach.
 UF Health is a healthcare network that provides care to counties throughout Florida.
 The hospitals affected include the Villages Regional Hospital and the UF Health Leesburg Hospital.
+Last October, several federal agencies warned about an upsurge of ransomware attacks against critical U.S. infrastructures.
+This includes the healthcare industry.

 Our information technology team has been collaborating with IT experts on our Gainesville and Jacksonville campuses to investigate what caused the situation and minimize any potential risks.
 In an abundance of caution, and to protect confidential [PHI], we implemented a series of backup procedures that enabled our staff to continue to provide comprehensive inpatient and outpatient care without interruption.